DESIGN || ARCHITECTURE > neo-modern

 Worldwide — Influences: Early Modern, Computers; Styles: Abstraction, Postmodern, Contemporary, Sustainable

-Global issues such as climate change, an over-populated planet, and the ever-present threat to finite resources has forced humanity to work together to create long-term solutions for development.
+Global issues such as climate change, an over-populated planet, and the ever-present threat to finite resources have forced humanity to work together to create long-term solutions for development.

 Early modern architecture continued with abstraction, based on the anti-ornamentation beliefs of Adolf Loos.
 The style is found in Minimalism that creates drama with negative space and geometric lines and planes; Mid-century Modern adapted the streamlined International style into the desert, particularly in Palm Springs, California; Structuralism is found in Peter Eisenman’s Holocaust Memorial in Berlin, Germany; High-tech appears to turn buildings inside-out with functional elements like ductwork placed on the exterior, such as at the Centre Pompidou in Paris, France.